Lucasc-99/NoTorch/README.md

 https://github.com/karpathy/micrograd

-The structure of the grad engine in this project is similar to micrograd, with a key difference: differentiable operations with matrices instead of scalars
+The structure of this project, with a key difference:

+- Differentiable operations on matrices, instead of scalars
+- log, exp, sigmoid

+IN PROGRESS:

+- Convolutional layers for CNN's
+- Attention layers for Transformers
+- GPU support via CuPy

 <h1>Implementation Details</h1>